Ethiopia – Dec 21-Jan 7, 2023

 Buy birr at 64-70/US$ at the airport and 80-90 birr/US$ on the street (if you can find someone or have a friend with connections).
 Buy US$ at 110 birr/US$.

-At the Lalibala Stone churches, where the entry ticket is US$50, a had only euros which they wouldn’t accept.
+At the Lalibala Stone churches, where the entry ticket is US$50, they had only euros which they wouldn’t accept.
 A guide working in the office offered to exchange it for me.
 I got 57 EB for it but he exchanged it on the black market and made 2,100 birr, a nice profit of $40.
 He wouldn’t share.

 Getting a vehicle into Ethiopia

-The Ethiopian Customs Commission (ECC ) decided to implement this law to restrict illegal selling of vehicles by “wealthy” Ethiopians who drive cars to Ethiopia as tourists under a temporary import permit (free), sell the cars, and make a killing because cars are 2-3 times the value here.
-Officially, the law is temporary, but how temporary is anyone’s guess.
+The Ethiopian Customs Commission (ECC ) decided to implement this law to restrict the illegal selling of vehicles by “wealthy” Ethiopians who drive cars to Ethiopia as tourists under a temporary import permit (free), sell the cars, and make a killing because cars are 2-3 times the value here.
+Officially, the law is temporary, but how temporary is anyone’s guess?

 A CDP doesn’t work.